woo3937/IRcamera/Readme.md

 Bugs
 ===================================

-I'm writing down all the bugs I find so I don't have to go through the whole process of figuring it out again.
+I'm writing down all the painfully hard to resolve bugs I find so I don't have to go through the whole process of figuring it out again.

 #### RPi and Internet
 Add `nameserver 8.8.8.8` to `/etc/resolv.conf`.
 So simple.
 I went through a long